nodejs/node/WORKING_GROUPS.md

 ratified by the TC.
 A charter is a *statement of purpose*, a *list of responsibilities* and a *list of initial membership*.

-A working group needs 5 initial members.
+A working group needs 3 initial members.
 These should be individuals already undertaking the work described in the charter.

 The list of responsibilities should be specific.
 Once established these responsibilities are no longer governed by the TC and therefor should not be broad or subjective.
+The only recourse the TC has over the working group is to revoke the entire charter and take on the work previously done by the working group themselves.

 If the responsibilities described in the charter are currently undertaken by another WG then the charter will additionally have to be ratified by that WG.

-You can submit the WG charter for ratification by sending a Pull Request to this document which adds the it to the list of current Working Groups.
+You can submit the WG charter for ratification by sending a Pull Request to this document which adds it to the list of current Working Groups.
 Once ratified the list of members should be maintained in the Working Group's README.